 When you get on, you show the driver your Bratislava Card and tell him your stop – Červený Kameň and he will give you a ticket at no cost.

-We took a number 566 bus to Častá which is a village just outside of Modra (a town which is famous for ceramic and wine production).
+We take a number 566 bus to Častá which is a village just outside of Modra (a town which is famous for ceramic and wine production).
 The journey takes around 50 mins to an hour through Svaty Jur, Pezinok and Modra, making it a very scenic trip.

-The castle itself has a dedicated bus stop, so it’s very easy to spot and to leave you get on at the same stop the opposite direction!
+The castle itself has a dedicated bus stop, so it’s very easy to spot and to leave you to get on at the same stop the opposite direction!

 Červený Kameň Castle

 Unlike Devin Castle, Červený Kameň Castle is a well-preserved stately home with beautiful gardens, a wine shop and fantastic bastions that are still used for events and as movie sets today.

 The castle is part of the Slovak National Museum repertoire meaning that the entrance is free with the Bratislava Card and includes a free tour which lasts 75 mins through the castle and down to the bastions.